-A 34 year old male presented with left chronic suppurative otitis media for 10 to 12 years; patient had noticed a small mass in the oral cavity on the left side for last 4 to 5 years.
+A 34 year old male presented with left chronic otitis media for 10 to 12 years; patient had noticed a small mass in the oral cavity on the left side for last 4 to 5 years.

-On otoscopy, the left tympanic membrane showed a large central perforation with mucoid discharge in the middle ear.
-Patient gave history of intermittent mucopurulent ear discharge which used to subside on topical antibiotic medications temporarily.
+On otoscopy, the left tympanic membrane showed a large central perforation with mucopurulent discharge in the middle ear.
+Patient had intermittent mucopurulent ear discharge which would subside on topical antibiotic medications temporarily.

 Oral examination revealed a 3x3 cm pinkish cystic mass in the left supratonsillar fossa.
-On probing it was found to be attached to the posterior tonsillar pillar and to have an extension up into the nasopharynx.(figure1&2)
+On probing it was soft in consistency and did not bleed on touch.
+It was attached to the posterior tonsillar pillar and extending up into the nasopharynx. (figure 1&2)